Famous Brazilian Songs

 Brazilian Songs 1990’s – Today

-Lets have a look at some of the most famous Brazilian songs produced from the 1990′s to today.
+Now, let’s have a look at some of the biggest Brazilain hits produced since the 1990’s up until today.

 Ivete Sangalo is one of the most popular and best-selling Brazilian artists of the present.
 She has won various Latin Grammy Awards and she often considered the best Brazilian Axé and MPB singer in Brazil.
 Her solo career has sold a total of over 12 million albums worldwide.
 Quando a Chuva Passar is one the best hit of Ivete Sangalo